brgtrainings/brgtrainings.github.io/_tutorials/web/voting-app-in-sinatra.md

 Finally, the web app will look like as:

-{% include util/lazy-img.html src="tutorials/voting-app/6.gif" %}
+{% include util/lazy-img.html src="tutorials/voting-app/6.gif" alt="Voting app final view" %}

 {% include util/highlight.html
     text="There are many areas of improvement here which I leave up to you.
 This is quite basic and serve as the base for